The main functions of nmrshiftdb2 (search, predict, submit, review) can be accessed via the tabs on top of the main page.

 The search history window in the right half of the "Search" pane will keep a history of all searches performed in the current session (log-in) or, for registered and logged in users, for up to 50 searches over the current and past sessions.
 Single or multiple searches shown in the history window can be repeated by marking one or more check boxes and clicking the "Repeat Search" button.
 If multiple searches are selected, you can choose if they will be "and" or "or" combined.
 The "and" option menas you get all datasets fullfilling all conditions at the same time, "or" means they fullfill at least one condition.
 "And" should be used if you want to combine different categories, e. g. a solvent and a chemical formula.
 "Or" will typically be used to combine several possibilities of the same category, e. g. several solvents.
 You can also choose the "not" option.
 This will put a not in front of all conditions and therefore select everything not fullfilling the conditions.
 This means it will be the "rest" of the database.

 Add shifts: Here you enter the signals of your spectrum.
-You need to give one signal per line, shift and intensity separated by ; or ,.
-Example:The intensities are optional, but need to be in a range from 0 to 1, if you give them explicitly.
+For 1D spectra you need to give one signal per line, shift and intensity separated by ;.
+Example:The intensities are optional.
+They will be scaled to be in a range from 0 to 1, if they are not.
 After you input the spectrum, click the "Submit signals".
 You can add additional signals later by the same steps.
 You can also upload a jcamp file by hitting "Browse..." and choosing the file.
 If the file contains a peak table, this will be used, if not, a peak picking is performed.
 If the spectrum type (nucleus) is in the file, it will be used, else you also need to choose the spectrum type.
 If the spectrum type is 1H, you need to perform a partly manual peak picking.
 You will be presented with an applet containing all individual peaks.
 Most likely, these will contain multiplets, noise etc. You need to left click on the field and go over some peaks and release the mouse.
 Then the average of all peaks in this range will be calculated and added to the peak list on the right.
 If you submit, this peak list will replace the automatic peak list.

 Add miscallenous data: Please choose first if the spectrum is measured or calculated.
 Then enter the chemical names, any links to web-literature about the molecule and the CASNumber and autonom name of the molecule, if known (you do not need to do that if the molecule is already in the database).
 From time to time IUPAC and index names for molecules in nmrshiftdb2 will be auto-created, so you do not need to enter them.
 You can also enter literature and web pages about the spectrum.
 Further more, you can give keywords for the molecule and categories for the spectrum - either existing ones or new ones.
 Molecule keywords should be compund-specific, e. g. alcaloids.
 The spectrum categories, on the other hand, should refer to the spectrum, e. g. a certain institution they have been measured at.